 Hey, NFL Draft fans!

-It’s November, and the NFL Draft season is just beginning to heat up.
+It’s January, and the NFL Draft season is just beginning.
 I’ve been watching a ton of college tape these past several weeks trying to get a feel for the NFL Draft prospects and where they stand.
 This is the debut of a series of articles, one that I hope will become a staple during the Draft season for you to use.

 Each week, I will introduce a new positional board, as well as update the old boards.
 This will go until February, when I will be unavailable due to my recent venture in joining the National Guard where I will be shipping out to Boot Camp.

 That means that all of my draft work will be done old school – Before the Combine.

 Here is the first piece in this series: The Quarterback board.

 What are we looking for in these prospects?

 The first question one must ask when scouting a quarterback is the simple, age old question.
 Can he throw the football?
 Often times scouts get caught up in numbers, running ability, maybe the footwork from the pocket and overlook simplicity.
 If a quarterback can’t throw the football, he can’t be a successful quarterback in the long term.
 20/100.

 If the quarterback prospect indeed can throw the football, we move onto the next question.
 Can he throw the football where he needs to?
 So many quarterbacks come out of college with cannon type arms that can throw a football over 90 yards, but can’t hit the side of a big red barn to save their life.
 I want to see a quarterback throw the ball consistently into the places it needs to go.
 18/100.